What is a Reentry Peer Specialist?

 - After incarceration

-Is there a parallel training for people the RPSs will work with?
+Is there training for the organizations where RPSs will work?

-How is it different from Community Reentry Endorsement Training?
+How is it different from Via Hope’s Community Reentry Endorsement Training?

-Our current endorsement 2 day training was created in response to Texas House Bill (1), Article II, Department of Health and Services Rider 73 which required DSHS to implement a mental health peer support reentry program.
+Our current two-day endorsement (continuing education) training was created in response to Texas House Bill (1), Article II, Department of Health and Services Rider 73 which required DSHS to implement a mental health peer support reentry program.
 There was a curriculum and pilot program created to partner with Local Mental Health Authorities and county jails to have Certified Peer Specialist go into the jails to provide peer support and build relationships.
+Via Hope still offers this training for individuals that have already been trained as Mental Health Peer Specialists and want to work in this area.

-The Reentry Peer Specialist training is an 8 day training that has been specifically designed on the principles of peer support from a Thrauma® (a series of three specific traumas culminating in one event) perspective, in this case incarceration.
+In contrast, the Reentry Peer Specialist training and certification was conceptualized and developed for – and will be trained by – individuals that have been formerly incarcerated.
+Research, lived experience, and evidence based practices were the catalyst for creating this curriculum.
+This eight-day training was designed on the principles of peer support from a Thrauma® (a series of three specific traumas culminating in one event) perspective, in this case incarceration.
 The concepts of release vs. freedom, and what it means to be in recovery are also specifically addressed.
-The training will prepare individuals that have lived experience with incarceration to assist others through that process of discovery and healing.
-Participants will be required to pass an exam and receive a credential as a Certified Reentry Peer Specialist.
+The training will prepare individuals that have lived experience with incarceration to assist others through the process of discovery and healing.
+Participants will be required to pass an exam and will receive a credential as a Certified Reentry Peer Specialist.

-Development of this curriculum was funded by the Hogg Foundation for Mental Health.
+Development funding for the Reentry Peer Specialist Training was provided by the Hogg Foundation for Mental Health.